-Have you ever read your student notebooks when they take independent notes and face-palmed?
+Have you ever read your students’ notebooks when they take independent notes and face-palmed?
 I know I have – it can feel like they have not listened at all when their notes don’t reflect the lesson you think you have given.

 When this happens, you know it’s time to explicitly teach your students how to take notes.
 Even if you feel like they should already know how to do it.

 Note-taking is an essential study skill for middle and high school students.
 Yet many students struggle to take effective notes.
-The Cornell method for note-taking is one of many popular and well known note-taking systems.
+The Cornell method for note-taking is one of many popular and well-known note-taking systems.

 What is the Cornell method of note-taking?